How to become a lawyer in India

 Students who graduate from this course has major aspects like students can become Advocate, Magistrate/Judge after persuading this degree.

 - L.L.M.Corporate Law

 It is a master of law in corporate law and the duration of this course is two years.
 The eligibility for this course is to complete the bachelor of law with an aggregate of 45%.
-There are some reputed universities that conduct examinations for the purpose of education.
+Some reputed universities conduct examinations for education.

 Some of the job types from this course are:

 - Legal Counsel / Officer

 - Associate advocate

 - Corporate lawyer

 Here are the diploma courses in corporate law

 It is a diploma level course and the duration of this course is one year.
 The eligibility course for this course is to complete class 12 with an aggregate of 50% from a recognized institute or college.